Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- He also adds 10 rushing yards (0.7 ypg) on 16 carries while scoring one touchdown on the ground.
+- He also has 10 rushing yards on 16 carries with one touchdown, averaging 0.7 yards per game.

+- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while opting for the ground attack 37.9% of the time.

-- Roethlisberger has thrown 71 passes in the red zone this season, 59.7% of his team's red zone plays.
+- Roethlisberger has attempted 71 of his 515 passes in the red zone, accounting for 59.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Browns.